opendistro/for-elasticsearch-docs/docs/install/helm.md

 `values.yaml` |  Default configuration values for the chart.
 `templates` |  Templates that combine with values to generate the Kubernetes manifest files.

-The specification in the default Helm chart caters to a number of standard use cases and setups.
+The specification in the default Helm chart supports many standard use cases and setups.
 You can modify the default chart to configure your desired specifications and set Transport Layer Security (TLS) and role-based access control (RBAC).

 For information about the default configuration, steps to configure security, and configurable parameters, see the [README](https://github.com/opendistro-for-elasticsearch/community/tree/master/open-distro-elasticsearch-kubernetes/helm).